Jan Paweł Lenga: Awards

-Jan Paul Lenga was awarded the Commander's Cross of Merit and the Order of the Republic of Poland.
-The awards were presented to Archbishop Jan Paul Lenga on 2 September 2011 on behalf of the President of Poland by Governor Peter Flerek from Wielkopolska.
+Jan Paweł Lenga was awarded the Commander's Cross of the Order of Merit of the Republic of Poland in recognition of outstanding merits in the activities for the benefit of Polish diaspora as well as in promoting Polish culture in Kazakhstan.
+The award was presented to archbishop Jan Paweł Lenga on 2 September 2011 on behalf of the President of Poland Bronisław Komorowski by Piotr Florek, the voivode of Greater Poland Voivodeship.